mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 +++

+{{< figure src="/images/post/how-to-enter-jsx-world-smoothly.jpg" caption="Photo by [Sid Leigh](https://unsplash.com/photos/YxqLwUeS0Bs)" >}}

 One problem that has to be faced by the new engineer when learning about React for the first time is understanding what is JSX and why we need it.
 When someone asks me to teach them about react, I always hard to explain JSX

-Last week, I join the [Epic React](https://epicreact.dev/) course created by [Kent C Dodds](https://twitter.com/kentcdodds).
+Last week, I joined the [Epic React](https://epicreact.dev/) course created by [Kent C Dodds](https://twitter.com/kentcdodds).
 He explained how we can smoothly move from HTML to JSX, and he did an awesome job explaining it.
 After I finish the React fundamental topic, now I clearly understand what is JSX and why we need that.
 Also, if anyone asks me about JSX, I will never confuse about how to explain it to them

 So, here is my explanation about JSX based on what I get from Epic React.
 Hopefully, it can help you to feel a smooth learning experience